HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-06-database-migrations.md

 ### Liquibase

-[Liquibase](https://www.liquibase.com/) is Java-based application that manages running SQL migrations
+[Liquibase](https://www.liquibase.com/) is Java-based application that manages running SQL migrations.

 - **Pros**
   - Allows you to configure your migrations in XML, JSON, or YAML, not just raw SQL